 - When using fresh herbs, make sure that they are washed and dried thoroughly to prevent spoilage.

-- Bruise herbs or grind spices to expose oils and flavours.
+- Bruise herbs or grind spices to expose oils and flavors.

 - Cover herbs completely with oil.
 Exposed herbs, if using fresh, will become mouldy.
 If using dried herbs, it is a waste not submerging it completely.
 Use a chopstick or something similar to push herbs under the oil.

-- Heat will infuse oil but should not be too hot to the point of cooking or burning them.
+- The heat will infuse oil but should not be too hot to the point of cooking or burning them.

 These are the methods: